dlt-hub/verified-sources/CONTRIBUTING.md

 If your source requires additional dependencies that are not available in `dlt` they may be added as
 follows:

-1. Use `poetry` to add it to the group with the same name as the source.
+1. Use `uv` to add it to the group with the same name as the source.
 Example: the chess source uses `python-chess` to decode game moves.
-The dependency was added with `poetry add -G chess python-chess`.
+The dependency was added with `uv add --group chess python-chess`.
 2. Add the dependency to the `requirements.txt` file in the **source folder**.

 ### 2. Make sure you use relative imports in your source module